 - Good quality rosin paper or flooring paper

-- Dnya Patch Pro or Le Page Wood Filler
+- Dnya Patch Pro (best for lacquer) or Le Page Wood Filler

 - Sharp Knife